Right Diagnosis: Images Slow Down Web Page Loading

 Wrong Prescription: Responsive Image Process

 Drilling down on how to achieve these keys means establishing a process to learn a great deal about the image, the device, and the browser.
-Google talks about the going through several preparatory and execution steps to generate performant Chrome images and deliver them responsively.
+Google talks about going through several preparatory and execution steps to generate performant Chrome images and deliver them responsively.
 These include:

 - Know the browser